What can you do with a bachelor's in early childhood education?

 Preschool teacher

-Much like a kindergarten teacher, preschool teachers are responsible for the growth and development of students, with a heavier emphasis on basic skills like fine motor and social skills.
+Much like kindergarten teachers, preschool teachers are responsible for students' growth and development, with a heavier emphasis on basic skills like fine motor and social skills.

 - BLS projected growth rate (2023-33): 4%